Ford Expedition: 2016

 For the 2016 model year, most of the features that were introduced from 2015 were carried over.
-However, the Expedition began adding Ford's upgraded enhanced SYNC3 to its trims, as an optional feature on the XLT and standard on Limited, King Ranch and Platinum.
+However, the Expedition began adding Ford's upgraded enhanced SYNC 3 to its trims, as an optional feature on the XLT and standard on Limited, King Ranch and Platinum.
 The Limited added Sony's Premium Audio System as a standard.

 2017

 In June 2016, Ford began selling the 2017 model year Expedition, with no major changes being made and continued to be offered in XLT, Limited, King Ranch, and Platinum level trims.
 This is the final year of the third generation Expedition and Expedition EL (U324) and (U354).

 Fourth generation (2018)

 The fourth-generation Expedition, known internally at Ford Motor Company as the "U553", was unveiled on February 7, 2017, at the Dallas Cowboys training facility, Ford Center in Frisco, Texas, ahead of its Chicago Auto Show debut.
 Production of the new Expedition started on September 25, 2017.
 The vehicles arrived at dealerships in November 2017.

-The all-new Expedition features body-on-frame (BOF) architecture with high-strength lightweight material construction consisting of boron steel and aluminum.
+The all-new Expedition features body-on-frame architecture with high-strength lightweight material construction consisting of boron steel and aluminum.
 The four-door body is constructed from aluminium-alloy, while the frame is constructed from boron steel.
 The U553 will move to the all-new half-ton hydroformed T3 platform (chassis), which is a modified version of the half-ton platform underpinning the P552 2015 Ford F-150.
 The T3 platform will use a new four-wheel independent suspension system design.
 Updated powertrain systems (engines and transmissions) including a Hybrid variant with proprietary parallel hybrid electric-drive system to help increase fuel efficiency are expected.
 Expedition will gain Ford's new 10-speed 10R80 SelectShift automatic transmission which will feature artificially intelligent shifting, electronic range select, manual shift mode, and be controlled via a rotary dial on the center console.
 The next-generation Expedition's chief engineer is Jackie Marshall DiMarco, who is also the chief engineer for the next-generation F-150 pickup.

 The Expedition is one of the first vehicles in North America to use a new next-generation high speed Controller Area Network 3 (CAN-3) vehicle data bus system.
-The CAN-3 electrical architecture is akin to a human nervous system and allows the Expedition's various on-board microprocessors and electronic vehicle control systems to communicate or "talk" to one another through electronic data that is sent and received.
-With high speed CAN-3, the Expedition can learn and react faster than before.